22388o/bitcoinmw/etc/evh_perf/README.md

 # EVH Perf

 EVH Perf is a tool that tests the performance of the eventhandler.
 The tool can be run in either `eventhandler` mode or `client` mode.
+Both modes may be run at the same time as well by specifying both the -c and the -e option.
 The --help option lists all available configuration options.
 The output of the tool running in eventhandler mode might look like this:

 ```
 $ ./target/release/evh_perf -e --debug --host 0.0.0.0 --max_handles_per_thread 1000 --port 8082 --read_slab_count 500 --reuse_port --threads 10 --tls